satoru-hara/03_NSW/SOHU_Field_Definition_Report.md

 ## Abstract

-This report proposes Structural Operating Systems for Human Understanding (SOHU) as a new academic field.
+This report proposes SOHU (Structural OS for Human Understanding) as a new academic field.
 SOHU studies the structural operating system layer for human understanding, treating the natural, cognitive, social, and civilizational structures of humans as an integrated OS.
 Its foundational implementation is the Human Natural Structure (HNS) framework — specifically the HNS-36 coordinate system — which provides a unified structural reference shared by AI, individuals, organizations, and civilizations.
 SOHU formalizes structural infrastructure for human understanding that has not existed within psychology, cognitive science, AI engineering, or OS engineering.
 This report defines the field, establishes its core architecture, and articulates its research agenda.

 ---

 ## 1. Field Declaration: Definition of SOHU

-SOHU (Structural Operating Systems for Human Understanding) is a new academic field dedicated to studying the structural operating system layer for human understanding.
+SOHU (Structural OS for Human Understanding) is a new academic field dedicated to studying the structural operating system layer for human understanding.
 The field treats the natural, cognitive, social, and civilizational structures of humans as an integrated OS, providing a unified structural coordinate system shared by AI, individuals, organizations, societies, and civilizations.

 SOHU formalizes the structural infrastructure for human understanding that has never existed within psychology, cognitive science, AI engineering, or OS engineering.
 Its foundational proposition is that human understanding has a discoverable structural architecture — one that can be formalized, specified, and made operable as an operating system for both human and artificial agents.